JackofD/game-deal-test/README.md

 ```
 to install all the dependencies of the project.

-3. Once that is done use your start script
+3. Once that is done, use your start script
 ```
 npm run start